All about AI Marketing: Definition, Use Cases, Tools

 The future of AI

 As you can see AI-powered tools are widely used to perform different marketing tasks even though it’s a new technology.
 It seems that we will rely on artificial intelligence even more in the future.
 According to Gartner by 2022, AI will replace about 33% of data analysts in marketing.
-If you are still not using AI marketing platforms to analyze customer data, write emails, optimize budget allocation and increase ROI, it’s probably the right time to start.
+If you are still not using AI platforms to analyze customer data, write emails, optimize budget allocation and increase ROI, it’s probably the right time to start.